tolarewaju3/codelikethewind/5g-streaming/README.md

 ![All Calls](img/all_calls.png)

-**Using the same steps above, display a graph of calls by location.** Use the query below.
+With the same steps above, display a graph of calls by location.
+Use the query below.

 ```
 SELECT